pythonjames2/CLI-Co-Pilot/Installation.md

 ### Clean up

-Once you have finished using the Codex CLI tool, go to the folder that contains the Codex CLI code. ex `cd ~/your/custom/path/Codex-CLI`.
-Run the following command to clean up the Codex CLI bash environment.
+Once you have finished using the CLI tool, go to the folder that contains the code. ex `cd ~/your/custom/path/CLI-Co-Pilot`.
+Run the following command to clean up the CLI bash environment.
 ```
 source ./scripts/bash_cleanup.sh
 ```